ellisp/blog-source/_posts/2018-09-26-sri-lanka-arrivals.md

 <img src = '/img/0134-seasonality.svg' width = '100%'>

 This visualization is better at showing the two peak periods of tourism per year.
-These two seasons are partly driven by the weather; Sri Lanka experiences [two monsoons per year](http://www.meteo.gov.lk/index.php?option=com_content&view=article&id=94&Itemid=310&lang=en), and partly by holidays and other seasonal features in the origin market countries.
+These two seasons are partly driven by the weather - Sri Lanka experiences [two monsoons per year which impact differently on different parts of the island](http://www.meteo.gov.lk/index.php?option=com_content&view=article&id=94&Itemid=310&lang=en) - and partly by holidays and other seasonal features in the origin market countries.

 These images also suggest (to me) a slowing in arrivals growth since 2015, but without a longer time series (at least back to the end of the war) it's difficult to know how substantive that would be.